9 Home Remedies for Cold and Flu in Babies & Kids

 Your child’s body repairs itself at night when he’s asleep, which is why deep, uninterrupted sleep is important for the infection to subside.
-Raising your kid’s head will prevent the mucous to go back into his system and allow him to breathe easily.
+Raising your kid’s head will prevent the mucous from going back into his system and allow him to breathe easily.
 Simply take a towel and fold it.
 Put this towel under your child’s head so as to elevate his head.
 You can do so with a soft pillow too.
-Make sure that the height of the pillow is optimum as your child may end up having neck trouble if the pillow is too elevated.
+Make sure that the height of the pillow is optimum, as your child may end up having neck trouble if the pillow is too elevated.

 When you follow these remedies, you also need to bear a few things in mind to ensure your baby doesn’t develop other issues.
 Let’s take a look at the precautions you must take.

 Precautions to Take While Using Remedies for Cold and Flu in Babies and Kids

 - Avoid trying any home remedy which involves the consumption of an oil, herb, or medicine for babies below 6 months of age.

 - Ensure that the baby gets 18 hours of sleep, and toddlers or older kids get a minimum of 8 hours of sleep when they have a cold and cough.

 - Do not use honey for children who are less than 1 year old.
 This could lead to a disorder called infant botulism (a form of poisoning).

 - Toddlers and older kids should be encouraged to use a handkerchief and wash their hands to avoid infection.

 - Wash your and your baby’s hands frequently during this time to avoid infections.
 80% of infections spread through touch.

 - Ensure that your child is not allergic to any ingredient you will be using in your home remedy.